gitter-badger/pinoycubers/readme.md

 4. **Group Discussions** - Participate in online group discussions about your favorite puzzles
 5. **User Profiles** - Contribute to the community and earn badges.
 Post your personal bests and tell something about yourself
 6. **Online Competitions** - Compete online with your friend on your favorite puzzles in real time.
 Host and join a competition using the web interface
+7. **Cube Meets** - Set and join meetups.
+View upcoming and past cube meets.

+    'Cube Meets' Notes (Future Plans)
+        - Discussion/Comment feed on every cube meets
+        - Notification to the subscribed cuber everytime the host updates the cube meet
+        - Cancelation reason
+        - Split the edit function to 'Update Details', 'Change Venue' and 'Reschedule'
+        - Host's confirmation if the cube meet is held successfuly
+        - Mini competition (Unofficial competition)

 ## Installation Instructions